KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

    * This helps getting rid of noisy parts of the image which makes the next steps more reliable
 4) Run a Canny edge function
    * This step detects edges in the image with the help of the gradient and hysteris
-5) Apply a ROI (region of interest) and mask away the undesired regions
+5) Apply a ROI (region of interest) and mask only what we want
    * See the variable [vertices](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/P1_Lane_Lines.ipynb) for more details
-6) Retrieve probabilistic Hough lines and make a lane filling fromline segments
+6) Retrieve probabilistic Hough lines and make a lane filling from line segments
    * Separating the lines into left and righ lines respectively
    * Here I also make a history of lines, separate and averiges all the different lines I get from the hough function
 7) Merge the lane filling with the original image